Head of Arles: Fragment of a theatrical decoration

 The sculpture was originally two separate pieces, joined at an angle across the chest in a manner which is also seen elsewhere.
 The bust which is preserved today, with a height of 57 cm was probably inserted into an entirely clothed body, with her posture causing the chiton to slip off the left shoulder.
 As was usual, the statue was painted and the hair in particular was probably gilded.

 The bust was discovered in 1823 at the same time as a bas-relief representing Apollo and Marsyas in a trench dug in a road near the location of the ancient theatre of Arles.
 Given the location of its discovery, the statue was taken to be part of the decoration of the postscaenium which decorated the stage building of the ancient theatre, probably located in one of the niches which flanked the royal gate (valva regia), mirroring the Venus of Arles, which was found near this location some two centuries earlier and together framing the monumental statue of Augustus in the guise of Apollo, to whom the theatre was dedicated.
 Like the Venus of Arles, the Head of Arles has a hole at the front of head which probably allowed the attachment of a metal star or diadem, a fact which suggests that the two statues were originally designed as a pair.

 The two statues, with that of Augustus, have formed part of the permanent collection of the Musée de l'Arles antique since its creation in 1995.
 Before that, they were displayed in the Musée lapidaire d'Arles.
-The Head of Arles, also known as the Noseless Head (Tête sans nez) was presented at the exhibition of fine arts in Marseilles in 1861.
+The Head of Arles, also known as the Noseless Head (Tête sans nez) was presented at the exhibition of fine arts in Marseille in 1861.